getclaps/worker/README.md

 The backend implementation for the [Clap Button](https://getclaps.dev/) web component.

-It is written as a [Worker Environment](https://workers.js.org/) using [Worker Tools](https://worker-tools.github.io/) as a web framework, but it is mainly intended to be deployed using [Cloudflare Workers](https://workers.cloudflare.com).
+It is written as a [Worker Environment](https://workers.js.org/) using [Worker Tools](https://worker-tools.github.io/) as a web framework.

+Currently it can only run on [Cloudflare Workers](https://workers.cloudflare.com), but an experimental Deno build exists that should work once Service Workers and the Web Cryptography API land in Deno.

 ![Screenshot](https://getclaps.dev/assets/img/dashd.jpg)